alijaan110/maps-scraper-api/README.md

-Here’s a **complete `README.md`** tailored for your client to run the FastAPI project on **Windows** without Docker.
+Here’s a **complete `README.md`** tailored for you to run the FastAPI project on **Windows** without Docker.
 It explains all steps: installing Python & dependencies, activating the virtual environment, running the server, testing, and accessing the JSON output.

 ````markdown
 # Google Maps Review Scraper API